I am always surprised, though I guess I shouldn't be, that even blind people who have never driven can be so car-brained.

 I'm allegedly working for another hour but am hoping that I can hide from work for that long.

 I had a long day, full of meetings and people talking too much.
-The last was a focus group that went on too long because of one person talking too much and not following the very specifically stated brief: I said we're here to give recommendations to decision-makers and service providers, and this guy did what he always does which is "here's how I get around that by being Resilient and taking individual responsibility for this systemic problem!
+The last was a focus group that went on too long because of one person talking too much and not following the very specifically stated brief: I said we're here to give recommendations to decision-makers and service providers, and this guy did what he always does which is "here's how I get around that by being Resilient and taking individual responsibility for this systemic problem!"
 Cool story, bro.

 After a day like that, with an ending like that, it was very sweet to get a message from my favorite person on my favorite team (mine).
 Our manager has asked her to work with me on the latest report, so this morning I asked if we could arrange a meeting and it'll be tomorrow morning.
 So at the very end of the day today, she sends me this: